 The National Small Business Chamber (NSBC) – South Afica's largest organisation representing the interests of the SME sector. www.nsbc.africa.

 4. Who can sign up to the Code?

-It is open to any corporate, (private or public company) and government body that makes payments to SME suppliers.
+It is open to NSBC Partners who are private or public companies and government bodies that makes payments to SME suppliers.
 The beneficiary of the code is the SME sector.

 5. How can signing the Prompt Payment Code help